cdlhub/documentation/md/OutputComponents.md

 ## leccalc <a id="leccalc"></a>

 Loss exceedance curves, also known as exceedance probability curves, are computed by a rank ordering a set of losses by period and computing the probability of exceedance for each level of loss in any given period based on relative frequency.
 Period losses are first computed by reference to the **occurrence** file which contains the event occurrences against each period.
-Event losses are summed within each period for an Aggregate loss exceedance curve, or the maximum of the event losses in each period is taken for an Occurrence loss exceedance curve.
+Event losses are summed within each period for an aggregate loss exceedance curve, or the maximum of the event losses in each period is taken for an occurrence loss exceedance curve.
 From this point, there are a few variants available as follows;

 * Full uncertainty
 * Wheatsheaf